 Patients who drink large amounts of alcohol or have a history of liver disease are sometimes not prescribed atorvastatin because of concerns about the drug's effect on the liver.

 Side effectsLike other statins, the side effects that are of most concern involve the liver (requiring periodic check of transaminase levels in the blood) and muscle damage.
+FDA analysis has concluded liver injury is rare.
 Other common atorvastatin side effects are diarrhea, joint pain, and inflammation and pain in the pharynx and larynx.

 Atorvastatin for Stroke PreventionStatin medications reduce the risk of stroke in people with vascular disease.
 Incidences of ischaemic stroke decline, but probably not those of hemorrhagic stroke.
 Further, even after people have had a stroke or transitory ischemic attack, using statins reduces the risk of a second stroke.